vespa-engine/documentation/en/tutorials/hybrid-search.md

 Ranking metric NDCG@10 for rank profile hybrid: 0.3275
 </pre>

-The `nDCG@10` score is higher than the individual models.
+The `nDCG@10` score is slightly higher than the profiles that only use one of the ranking strategies.

 Now, we can experiment with more complex ranking expressions that combine the two retrieval strategies.
+W e add a few more rank profiles to the schema that combine the two retrieval strategies in different ways.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>